GPU Power Connectors Explained

 All the GPU power connectors may be difficult to understand.
 Here's a simple explanation of the 6-pin and 8-pin connectors and how they are different.

-Some low-end and mid-range graphics cards can only use the PCI Express x16 slot as a power source, but more demanding cards will need to use 6-pin or 8-pin PCI Express power connectors.
+Some low-end and mid-range graphics cards can only use the PCI Express x16 slot as a power source, but more robust cards will need to use 6-pin or 8-pin PCI Express power connectors.

-This can be particularly confusing when using a multi-GPU setup, as with the SLI.
+This can be particularly perplexing when using a multi-GPU setup, as with the SLI.
 In that case, the power requirement is the sum of two (or more) connected graphics cards.

 Table of ContentsShow